raspberrypilearning/sense-hat-random-sparkles/en/step_5.md

 + Run it a few more times, and you should see more of the grid fill up with random pixels.

-If you have the `sense.clear()` line in your code, you will need to remove it; otherwise, every time the program is re-run, the pixels will be cleared and your previous pixel will disappear.
+If you have the `sense.clear()` line in your code, you will need to remove it.
+Otherwise, every time the program is re-run, the display will be cleared and your previous pixel will disappear.

 ![Random pixels](images/random-pixels.png)